Summer Academy for Mathematics and Science

 To be eligible to apply to the Summer Academy for Math & Science, applicants must be:

 - At least 16 years old

 - U.S. citizen or permanent resident

-- Underserved, defined as coming from low socioeconomic means, which may be indicated by qualification for free/reduced lunch
+• Low socioeconomic status, which may be indicated by eligibility for public assistance programs or free/reduced lunch